MGomaa88/Bank-rates/README.md

 #Descritpion

-This is an app which calculating the bank rates
+This is an app which calculate the bank rates